lfp722/Euclidean-Vector/README.md

     <td>
       Allows to get and set the value in a given dimension of the Euclidean vector.
 Hint: you may need two overloadeds to achieve this requirement.<br />
-      <b>Note: It's a requirement you use asserts to ensure the index passed is valid.</b>
     </td>
     <td>
       <pre><code>double a {b[1]};